Best Things To Do In Venice

 Murano Canal| ©kevin charit

-Visiting one of the many factories of the famous Murano glass and learning how it is worked at the hands of a master glassmaker (something especially curious if you travel with children to Venice), getting lost in the colorful fishermen's houses and handmade lace stalls of Burano and discovering the architectural and historical heritage of Torcello, are unforgettable experiences.
+Visit one of the many factories of the famous Murano glass and learn how it is worked by a master glassmaker (something especially curious if you travel with children to Venice), get lost in the colorful fishermen's houses and stalls of handmade lace in Burano, and discover the architectural and historical heritage of Torcello, are unforgettable experiences.

 Getting to the islands of Murano and Burano from Venice is easy, although if you want to make the most of your time and see all the tourist attractions of Murano, as well as enjoy all there is to do in Burano, I recommend an organized excursion.